- Declaration of co-ownership : Description of the fractions

 The third part of the declaration of co-ownership intended to enunciate the cadastral description of the common and private portions of a co-ownership and the description of the real rights attached to the immovable (for example, a servitude of right of way).

 La déclaration de copropriété est le document maître d'un syndicat de copropriétaires.
 Elle définit les fondements mêmes d'une copropriété, et indique le code de vie à y adopter.

 The declaration of co-ownership is a convention that organizes and regulates the collective life of the co-owners and occupants of the building.
 This Convention defines in particular their rights and obligations.
 It is usually developed unilaterally by the developer or owner of the building.
-Legally, the declaration of co-ownership is a real contract of adhesion, because any new co-owner is obliged to adhere to it.
+Legally, any new co-owner is obliged to adhere to it.